amishabhojwani/amishabhojwani.github.io/_pages/cv.md

 ## Leadership
 * Spanish Youth Ambassador for the Chirag Rural Development Foundation.
 Raised over 6,000€ with the team in Barcelona, organising events to raise money for the [Project Chirag](https://projectchirag.org/) cause both during and after the first lockdown in 2020.
 * Part of the Frontiers in Ecology and Evolution Symposium (2021) organisational committee at Silwood Park.

-## Projects
-* Whale and dolphin image classification, March 2022, [GitHub](https://github.com/amishabhojwani/Whale_And_Dolphin_Image_Classification), [Blogpost](https://amishabhojwani.github.io/posts/2022/05-images_in_python)
-  * To automate processes in ecological research, I built a deep learning model that identifies whale and dolphin families with over 70% accuracy from images of dorsal fins.
-* Poisonous mushroom detection, February 2022, [GitHub](https://github.com/amishabhojwani/Poisonous_Mushroom_Prediction), [Blogpost](https://amishabhojwani.github.io/posts/2022/03-mushrooms)
-  * If you’re foraging without a mushroom guide, I built class predictive models to indicate the edibility of a mushroom with full certainty, based on a minimum number of biological traits.
-* Model selection criteria, January 2021, [GitHub](https://github.com/amishabhojwani/Functional_Response_Modelling)
-  * Given the discourse in academic literature, I analyse the boundaries of reliability for AIC and BIC as metrics for model selection between mechanistic and polynomial models.

 ## Publications
   <ul>{% for post in site.publications %}